CodeItQuick/CodeItQuick.github.io/_posts/2023-11-18-My-Journey-Through-TDD.md

 ## The Dark Ages (0 -> 5 Years)

+**Collaboration Activities**
+1. No PR Reviews
+2. No Pairing
+3. No Ensemble/Mob Programming
+4. Did have meetings though

 For the first 5 years of my development career I didn't test anything.
 0 Testing.
 I think this is due to **no testing culture where I worked**.
 Then one day I went to a PEI Devs Meetup, and met JB Rainserberger (a well-known author in agile coaching, unit testing and in the ways of TDD).
 He presented a lot of ideas that very much challenged my ways of thinking.
 I'm not supposed to EVER use a debugger?
 That's an anti pattern?